jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 Further Reading
 ---------------

-For an explanation of JupyterLab's plugin system and the dependency-injection pattern, read the :ref:`Extension Development document <dependency-injection-basic-info>`.
+For an explanation of JupyterLab's plugin system and JupyterLab's Provider-Consumer pattern (a type of `dependency-injection <https://en.wikipedia.org/wiki/Dependency_injection>`_ pattern), read the :ref:`Extension Development document <dependency-injection-basic-info>`.